American Wrestling Association: Television

-In 1985, Gagne began airing weekly programming on ESPN, hoping to help the promotion compete with the national exposure already enjoyed by the WWF (on USA Network) and the NWA's Georgia/World Championship Wrestling (although much less successful than the WWF at the time) (on TBS).
+In 1985, Gagne began airing weekly programming on ESPN, hoping to help the promotion compete with the national exposure already enjoyed by the WWF on USA Network and the NWA member Jim Crockett Promotions on TBS.
 However, weekly AWA shows were not treated with any priority by the cable network, sometimes being delayed, preempted by live programming, or suffering from occasional changes in time slot, making it difficult for fans to tune in on a regular basis.

-On February 26, 2008, ESPN Classic began reairing AWA Championship Wrestling episodes, circa 1986-1990.
+On February 26, 2008, ESPN Classic began reairing AWA Championship Wrestling episodes, circa 1986–1990.

 Pay-per-view

 The AWA ran only one pay-per-view card, SuperClash III, during its 30-year run.
 However, From 1999 to 2002, a series of AWA-related pay-per-views were produced.
 Titled AWA Classic Wrestling, they featured compilations of old AWA footage, hosted by Greg Gagne and Todd Okerlund (son of Gene Okerlund), with occasional appearances by Verne Gagne.
 The pay-per-views ceased following the acquisition of the AWA tape library by World Wrestling Entertainment.